SchusterLab/quantum-optimal-control/README.md

  **Unitary_error:** a float indicating the desired maximum error of the Taylor expansion of the exponential to choose a proper number of expansion terms, default is 1e-4
  **state_transfer:** a boolean (default is False) if True, targetting state transfer.
 If false, targetting unitary evolution.
 If True, the U is expected to be a vector, not a matrix.
  **method:** 'Adam', 'BFGS'   or 'L-BFGS-B'.
 Default is Adam
- **switch:** a boolean (default is True) to switch from BFGS/L-BFGS-B to Adam if a precision loss happens
  **no_scaling**:  a boolean (default is False)) to stop scaling and squaring
  **freq_unit**: a string with default 'GHz'.
 Can be 'MHz', 'kHz' or 'Hz'
  **forbid_dressed**: A boolean (default is True) to forbid dressed (hamiltonian's eigen vectors) vs bare states in coupled systems